kleinfreund/retrieve/README.md

 const config = {
 	url: 'https://api.example.org',
 	requestErrorHandlers: [
-		async (requestError, request) => {
+		async (error, request) => {
-			// Do something to fix the error cause const response = await fetch(request)
+			// Do something to fix the error cause return await fetch(request)

-			return { status: 'corrected', value: response }
 		},
 	],
 }
 ```

-Returning a result object with the maintained status and an `Error` object makes `retrieve` continue treating the request as having errored.
-Note also that all request error handlers will be processed as long as the previous handlers maintain the error state.
+Returning an `Error` object makes `retrieve` continue treating the request as having errored.
+Note also that all request error handlers will be processed as long as the previous handlers maintain the error state (i.e. don't return a `Response` object).

 **Example**: